Up to 320 people set to lose jobs at Cork Novartis plant

 Some 550 people work at the Ringaskiddy campus of Swiss drugmaker Novartis.
 File photograph: Arnd Wiegmann/Reuters.

-Up to 320 people are set to lose their jobs at the Cork plant of Swiss pharmaceutical giant Novartis.
+Up to 320 people are set to lose their jobs at the Cork plant of Swiss pharmaceutical giant Novartis over the next three years.

+The company this morning announced plans to consolidate its active pharmaceutical ingredient (API) operations at its Ringaskiddy campus by mid-2022, resulting in the closure of one of its production buildings.

+In addition, Novartis also announced the relocation of a number of global services roles also at Ringaskiddy by the end of 2021 to centres in Europe and Asia.

 Some 550 people work at the Ringaskiddy campus – up to 180 in a Global Business Centre involved in procurement and other business activities with the remainder working in an Active Pharmaceutical Ingredient plant.

-It is understood that workers from both operations in Cork have been invited to the meeting which is scheduled to take place at 8.15am when staff will be addressed by local site leaders on the company’s plans.
+Workers from both operations in Cork were invited to an 8.15am meeting where they were addressed by local site leaders on the company’s plans.

-Novartis employs over 1,200 people in Ireland but it is understood that the proposed restructuring applies only to the Ringaskiddy site where it manufactures drugs for the treatment of hypertension and cardiac problems.
+Novartis employs over 1,200 people in Ireland, but it is understood the proposed restructuring applies only to the Ringaskiddy site where it manufactures drugs for the treatment of hypertension and cardiac problems.

-The Ringaskiddy plant is part of Novartis Technical Operations which has some 60 sites worldwide and it is understood the company is currently carrying out a review with a focus on centralisation to optimise capacity and lower costs.
+The Ringaskiddy plant is part of Novartis Technical Operations, which has some 60 sites worldwide, and it is understood the company is carrying out a review, with a focus on centralisation to optimise capacity and lower costs.

 Novartis, which is headquartered in Basel in Switzerland, is one of the world’s top five pharmaceutical companies and has had manufacturing operations at Ringaskiddy in the Lower Cork Harbour area for over 25 years.